ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 We can break the supply of ETH into two primary forces: issuance, and burn.

-The **issuance** of ETH is the process of creating ETH that did not previously exist on the balance sheet, while the **burning** of ETH refers to when existing ETH is permanently removed from circulation.
-The rate of each of these fluctuates based on a number of parameters, and the balance between them determines the resulting inflation/deflation rate of ETH.
+The **issuance** of ETH is the process of creating ETH that did not previously exist.
+The **burning** of ETH is when existing ETH gets destroyed, removing it from circulation.
+The rate of issuance and burning gets calculated on several parameters, and the balance between them determines the resulting inflation/deflation rate of ether.

 <Card
 emoji=":chart_decreasing:"